 Regardless, it should be an interesting time.
 If you're a fellow Yank and you want to join me on the EU servers, it requires a little bit of extra work.
 For one thing, you cannot have both the US and EU clients installed on the same machine (or if you can, it'll take someone with more technical know-how to clue us both in).
 I tried it, even going so far as to install them on separate drives on a couple of occasions, and it completely hosed my ability to patch either client.

 account registration page and click the "sign up for a new account here" verbiage on the left side of the page.
 Depending on your location when you click that link, Funcom's site will redirect you to either its US or its EU portal (in my case, I saw the following page destination come up in my browser's URL bar: https://register.ageofconan.com/signup/ctrl/register/us/conan/default).

 Unchained EU message at the top of the screen.
 Proceed through the account creation process, and once you're logged into your new account, you'll see the option to download the EU client.

 So there you have it.
 The Anvil of Crom is back (on a bi-weekly basis, at least until we get past the glut of summer MMO launches).
 I'm currently rolling as a Priest of Mitra named Hallifax on the Crom server, and I'm currently seeking a guild, a semi-regular adventuring group, or both.

-Jef Reahard is an Age of Conan beta and launch day veteran as well as the creator of Massively's bi-weekly Anvil of Crom.
+Oh, and I almost forgot.
+Have a look at the world's greatest concept art.
+I know you've missed it.Jef Reahard is an Age of Conan beta and launch day veteran as well as the creator of Massively's bi-weekly Anvil of Crom.
 Feel free to suggest a column topic, propose a guide, or perform a verbal fatality via firstname.lastname@example.org.